-(Prerequisite: ACC 252 or ACC 254, junior standing) This course introduces E-Commerce students to the role of accounting in today's business environment.
+(Prerequisites: ACC 252 or ACC 254, junior standing) This course introduces E-Commerce students to the role of accounting in today's business environment.
 Students will examine how technology has impacted the techniques of accounting and reporting.
 Computerized models of accounting will be used to explore the tools available to compile data for management decisions and reporting.
 Internet business and traditional business transactions will be evaluated in light of global markets.
 Thus students will see the effects of control features built into software systems and understand the role such systems play in running the company.
+(EC 372 and AIS 372 are offered jointly.)

 EC 461 Dr. Prasad Kakumanu Internet Applications Development 3 credits (Prerequisites: EC 361, EC 362) An introduction to existing and evolving Internet technologies needed for E-commerce-site development and management.
-Topics include: Windows NT.
-Internet information server, index and transaction servers. object-oriented paradigm, client and serverside scripting, active server page, enterprise data access, domain name service, and web-development tools. trends in Emphasizes applications of the technology, case studies and provides hands-on experience by having students develop a working electronic business site.
+Topics include: Windows NT, Internet information server, index and transaction servers, object-oriented paradigm, client and serverside scripting, active server page, enterprise data access, domain name service, and trends in web-development tools.
+Emphasizes applications of the technology, case studies and provides hands-on experience by having students develop a working electronic business site.

-EC 462 Dr. Prasad Kakumanu Projects in Electronic Business (Prerequisite: EC 461) In this course, students will develop an E-commerce project that will be used to conduct online business.
+EC 462 Dr. Prasad Kakumanu Projects in Electronic Business 3 credits (Prerequisite: EC 461) In this course, students will develop an E-commerce project that will be used to conduct online business.
 The purpose of this course is to synthesize the Internet-related technologies and the business knowledge acquired in different courses to develop a working electronic commerce site.
-Students will work in a teamoriented environment under the guidance of the instructor.
+Students will work in a team-oriented environment under the guidance of the instructor.
 Students will design, develop, implement, and operate a secure, content-rich electronic commerce web site to attract and retain customers.

-EC 470 Dr. Chattopadhyay Supply Chain Management 3 credits (Prerequisites: EC 361, EC 362) This course integrates two powerful trends that are critical management imperatives: Supply-Chain Management & Electronic Business.
+EC 470 Dr. Chattopadhyay Supply Chain Management 3 credits (Prerequisite: OIM 352 or permission of the instructor) This course integrates two powerful trends that are critical management imperatives: Supply-Chain Management and Electronic Business.
 The students will learn how the principles of supply-chain management integrate into the "real-time" environment of e-business and examine case studies of such implementations.
 Latest software and technology will be discussed and examples demonstrated on the SAP R/3 platform available at KSOM.
+(EC 470 and OIM 366 are jointly offered.)